Cyberes/ha-mail-and-packages-2/README.md

 Uses [alexdlaird/amazon-orders](https://github.com/alexdlaird/amazon-orders) to fetch order delivery dates instead of parsing an IMAP inbox.

 Two-Step verification will interfere with the automated login to Amazon.
+Amazon seems to be pretty lenient regarding bots.

 ### parcelsapp.com